toitware/examples/README.md

 ## Comments in code

-Remember to keep the length of comments in the code below approx. 90 chars for easy readability in the Code tab of the Toit console.
+Remember to keep the line length of comments in the code below approx. 90 chars for easy readability in the Code tab of the Toit console.

 ## License